 The WLSA Sailing Division owns two sailing sloops; Kitkatla (31ft Hunter) and Blue Belle (30ft C&C).
 Membership is capped at 17.
 The cost for a membership is currently set at $3500.
 The current monthly fee is $110.

 The recently added Power Division owns a power cruiser - Grand Adventure (36ft Grand Mariner).
 Membership is capped at 10.
-The cost for a membership is currently $6500 but will be increasing to $7000 in September.
+The cost for a membership is currently set at $7000.
 The current monthly fee is $150.